A flow approach to the monotonicity of shape functionals: Introduction

-Now we address Question \ref{kq1} in the context of general convex domains.
-Specifically, we would like to know when a generic shape becomes more round, whether $T(\cdot)/|\cdot|^{(n+2)/n}$ is increasing.
+Now we address Question \ref{kq1} in the context of general bounded convex domains in $\mathbb{R}^n$.
+Specifically, we would like to know whether $T(\cdot)/|\cdot|^{(n+2)/n}$ increases as a shape becomes rounder.

-The natural way of making a smooth region increasingly round is evolving its boundary by curvature flows, and there are two typical such flows: the mean curvature flow and the inverse mean curvature flow.
-Intuitively, along the mean curvature flow, the boundary points with larger positive curvature move inward to the boundary faster than those with smaller curvature, and hence the shape would turn more and more round.
-Along the inverse mean curvature flow, the boundary points with larger positive curvature move outward to the boundary slower than those with smaller curvature, and hence the shape would also turn increasingly round.
-Therefore, in the spirit of Question \ref{kq1}, we can expect that shape functionals for which balls are optimal might have monotonicity along the flows.
-Indeed, some shape functionals do have been verified to satisfy the monotonicity property.
-For instance, the isoperimetric ratio is monotone along the curve shortening flow, which evolves a curve to a round point, and thus the isoperimetric inequality can be proved using the mean curvature flow (see \cite{Gage}, \cite{Grayson} and references therein for two dimensions and \cite{Huisken84}, \cite{Schulze} for higher dimensions).
-Another example is the Minkowski inequality for total mean curvature, which is also monotone along the normalized inverse mean curvature flow (see \cite{GP09}, \cite{Ger90} and \cite{HI01}).
+A natural way to make a smooth convex region increasingly round is to evolve its boundary by curvature flows.
+Two typical examples are the mean curvature flow and the inverse mean curvature flow.
+For a convex domain, under the mean curvature flow, boundary points with larger positive curvature move inward faster than those with smaller curvature, making the shape rounder.
+Under the inverse mean curvature flow, points with larger curvature move outward slower, also leading to a rounder shape.
+Therefore, in the spirit of Question \ref{kq1}, one might expect that shape functionals for which balls are optimal exhibit monotonicity along such flows.
+Indeed, several functionals have been shown to satisfy this property.
+For example, the isoperimetric ratio is monotone along the curve shortening flow, which evolves a curve to a round point; thus the isoperimetric inequality can be proved via the mean curvature flow (see \cite{Gage}, \cite{Grayson} and references for two dimensions, and \cite{Huisken84}, \cite{Schulze} for higher dimensions).
+Another example is the Minkowski inequality for total mean curvature, which is monotone along the normalized inverse mean curvature flow (see \cite{GP09}, \cite{Ger90} and \cite{HI01}).

-The commonality among the functional inequalities that were proved via curvature flows is that these functionals do not involve state functions (i.e., solutions to a certain PDE in a region).
-To our knowledge, there has been no literature proving the Saint-Venant inequality using geometric flows.
-The reason might be that the geometric flow method focuses more on the evolution of curvature, while the presence of the torsion function in the functional $T(\cdot)$ brings in additional complexity.
-It is, in general, challenging to draw direct conclusions on the monotonicity of shape functionals involving state functions purely from the curvature evolution information.
+A common feature of these functional inequalities proved via curvature flows is that the functionals do not involve state functions (i.e., solutions to a PDE inside the domain).
+To our knowledge, no literature has proved the Saint-Venant inequality using geometric flows.
+This may be because geometric flows focus primarily on curvature evolution, whereas the presence of the torsion function in $T(\cdot)$ introduces nonlocal information of the evolving domains.
+In general, it is challenging to deduce monotonicity of shape functionals involving state functions solely from information about curvature evolution.